aaron-mv-moore/regression-zillow-project/README.md

-# Zillow Data: Linear Regression
+# Zillow Project: Linear Regression

 ## Description
 - This project will us linear regression models to predict the tax value for properties using a Zillow dataset.
 It will go through the data science pipeline and create a model that accurately predicts the tax value of properties in the dataset.